123Lucaman/Skyblock-Rat/README.md

 </div>

+> Check [DxxxxY/TokenAuth](https://github.com/DxxxxY/TokenAuth) to login into an MC account with a name, token and uuid combo.

 ## Features
 - Grabs the **username, uuid, token and ip** of a target as a *JSON*.
 - JavaScript Backend server which: